Documentation Home

 10.8.3 Extended EXPLAIN Output Format

 The EXPLAIN statement produces extra (extended) information that is not part of EXPLAIN output but can be viewed by issuing a SHOW WARNINGS statement following EXPLAIN.
-As of MySQL 8.0.12, extended information is available for SELECT, DELETE, INSERT, REPLACE, and UPDATE statements.
-Prior to 8.0.12, extended information is available only for SELECT statements.
+Extended information is available for SELECT, DELETE, INSERT, REPLACE, and UPDATE statements.

 The Message value in SHOW WARNINGS output displays how the optimizer qualifies table and column names in the SELECT statement, what the SELECT looks like after the application of rewriting and optimization rules, and possibly other notes about the optimization process.